-Jackson is a very ethnically-diverse city.
+Jackson is an extremely ethnically-diverse city.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jackson include English, Irish, Polish, and African.

 The most common language spoken in Jackson is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.